alirezaeiii/StarWarsSearch-RxPaging/README.md

 # StarWarsSearch-Paging
 An Android Application interacting with [Star Wars API](https://swapi.dev/).
-It enables users to search for Star Wars Characters using pagination and get their details from the Star Wars Universe.
+It enables users to search for Star Wars Characters and get their details from the Star Wars Universe.

 ## Features
 * Modular Android App Architecture